• About

 Research also shows that regular intake of garlic can lower your blood pressure levels considerably.
 In fact, adding garlic to your everyday diet or taking garlic supplementation can reduce your blood pressure levels just as effectively as taking beta-blockers.

-How to Eat It: You can use finely chopped or ground garlic as a seasoning agent for any vegetable or meat based dish you cook.
+How to Eat It: You can use finely chopped or ground garlic as a seasoning agent for any vegetable or meat-based dish you cook.
 You can add it to soups and salads as well.
 If you are not a fan of the strong taste and smell, you can take garlic pills instead.

 Mint